 In many personal injury cases, spouses provide excellent witnesses to testify on behalf of how the injury has affected the victim.
 While a divorce is ongoing, a spouse may not make the best witness.
 In fact, they could end up making the case worse.

 When you are going through a divorce situation like this, contact a skilled lawyer who can guide you through the process.
-At the Elliott Frazier Law Firm, our Greenville divorce attorneys will offer a free consultation of your case today so we can plan your next steps forward together.
+At the Elliott Frazier Law Firm, our Greenville divorce attorneys will offer a consultation of your case today so we can plan your next steps forward together.